Skip to contents

 Additional functionality includes:

 • RunningStats-class calculates mean and variance in one pass.
-The min, max, sum, and count are also tracked (efficient summary statistics on large data streams).
+The min, max, sum, and count are also tracked (efficient summary statistics on data streams).

 • CmbTable-class implements a hash table for counting unique combinations of integer values.